Contact Center Phone System CX How-to

 • General data transfers: < 100 ms

-To test jitter, you can use one of many free, easy-to-use websites like Fusion Connect.
+You can use one of many free, easy-to-use websites like Fusion Connect to run a network jitter test.
 In addition to jitter, it also shows your upload speed, download speed, and network latency.

 Graphic with an example of a jitter test and a chart showing acceptable levels of jitter